 FRESHMAN SEMINAR: Required of all first-time freshman, and all transfer students with fewer than 30 total semester hours of credit.
-American Chemical Society Certified Curriculum

-Students not prepared to begin with MATH 221 should take one of the following courses or sequences of courses as electives (depending on ACT/SAT scores or consent of the department): MATH 121 and 122, MATH 121 and 150, or MATH 150.
+Students not prepared to begin with MATH221 should take one of the following courses or sequences of courses as electives (depending on ACT/SAT scores or consent of the department): MATH 121 and 122, MATH 121 and 150, or MATH 150.

-Mathematics 223 is a 4-hour course.
+2MATH 223 is a 4-credit course.